 - Grand Kingdom Set (enhanced edition) and the

 - Limited Black Edition (repainted enhanced edition).

-Enhanced edition offers extra features over the basic one: longer-lasting battery, an option to stream matches to your board, designated parking space for taken pieces, and auto-reset.
+The enhanced edition offers extra features over the basic one: a longer-lasting battery, an option to stream matches to your board, designated parking space for taken pieces, and auto-reset.
 It is also slightly larger and heavier, and of course a bit more expensive.

 How does Square Off work?

 When you first see the board in action, you will likely be impressed by the self-moving pieces.
 It almost feels like there is a ghost sitting across you and moving the pieces.

 But underneath it, there is some impressive technology running the show.
 On the board directly below the pieces, there is a circuit board, that marks the positions of the pieces.
 Further below, in the box, a two-axis robotic arm moves the pieces with the help of an electromagnet attached to it.
 Add the battery and computer chips to run it, and that’s about it.

 Besides the board, there are handcrafted pieces, which look really nice and detailed.
 There is also an extra queen for every color.
 Unfortunately, there is no designated storage room for pieces inside the board, so you have to store them separately, which is a bit inconvenient.

 The board does not have to be plugged in during gameplay, but you have to (of course) plug it in when charging the battery.
 A nice touch is that there are three different adapters included (US, UK, and EU), so you are guaranteed to fit one of them.

 Board itself does not have many buttons and switches.
 Besides the on/off button, there isn’t much else.